ninell-oldenburg/ai-risk-data/README.md

 1) [LessWrong](https://www.lesswrong.com).
 An online forum of the rationalist community where, amongst other things, AI risk is discussed.
 Founded in 2009.
 2) [Alignment Forum](https://www.alignmentforum.org).
 A very similar but a lot smaller forum only dedicated to AI.
 Founded in 2015.
-3) Academic papers that are available under the topic ["Ethics and Social Impacts of AI"](https://api.openalex.org/T10883) on the data base [openalex.org](https://openalex.org/).
+3) Academic papers that are available under the topic "[Ethics and Social Impacts of AI](https://api.openalex.org/T10883)" on the citation graph data base [OpenAlex](https://openalex.org/).

 ## Data Set Description